miyanokomiya/homepage/README.md

 ```

 # Deploy
-`main` branch is automatically built and deployed to the production.
+`master` branch is automatically built and deployed to the production.